Aman-raj23/Learn_JavaScript/README.md

 Along with examples, you’ll also find **small projects** to practice:
 - Number Guessing Game
 - Counter Program ⏱
-- And more coming soon...
+- And more coming soon....

 ---